Reviewed by Annabel

 Far out in the uncharted backwaters of the unfashionable end of the Western Spiral Arm of the Galaxy lies a small unregarded yellow sun.

 From the opening words of what would become a ‘trilogy in five parts’ Adams punctures our human pompousness and goes on to give his hero, everyman Arthur Dent, the adventure of a lifetime.
-When the Vogon constructor fleet arrive to destroy the Earth for a ‘hyperstpatial express route’, Arthur finds out that his best friend, Ford Prefect, isn’t human – he comes from a ‘small star in the vicinity of Betelgeuse’ and manages to get them transported onto the Vogon ship in the nick of time as hitchhikers.
-Soon Arthur and Ford will join Zaphod Beeblebrox, Trillian and Marvin the paranoid android in a stolen spaceship powered by an improbability drive and they head for the lost planet of Magrathea, where they meet the wonderfully named Slartibartfast, (who designed the fjords of Norway) and discover that the Earth had been a philosophical computer project to provide the question to the answer 42 which is the solution to Life, the Universe and Everything.
+When the Vogon constructor fleet arrive to destroy the Earth for a ‘hyperstpatial express route’, Arthur finds out his best friend, Ford Prefect, isn’t human – he comes from a ‘small star in the vicinity of Betelgeuse’ and manages to get them transported onto the Vogon ship in the nick of time as hitchhikers.
+Soon Arthur and Ford will join Zaphod Beeblebrox, Trillian and Marvin the paranoid android in a stolen spaceship powered by an improbability drive and head for the lost planet of Magrathea, where they meet the wonderfully named Slartibartfast, (who designed the fjords of Norway) and discover that the Earth had been a philosophical computer project to provide the question to the answer 42 which is the solution to Life, the Universe and Everything.

 Every sentence is a delight to revisit, and if you ever heard the original radio series which was originally broadcast in 1978, the year before the book, you’ll read the text with Peter Jones as the droll voice of the titular book, Stephen Moore as Marvin and Simon Jones as Arthur.
 What surprised me on this, my third re-reading was how philosophical the underlying story of trying to understand how the universe works is.
 It is full of fantastic concepts which, as you get caught up in the lives of Arthur and co, appear utterly believable, but also totally hilarious.
 A masterpiece of comic writing.